aridjayarecipes/cutesrecipes.web.app/content/post/2291-steps-to-make-ultimate-chicken-and-turkey-jambalaya.md

 recipeinstructions:
 - "Gather all of the ingredients"
 - "Leave the rice in 500 ml of water to soak up for the time being."
-- "Heat 1 tablespoon of olive oil in a large frying pan with a lid and cook 2 chopped chicken breasts for 5-8 mins or until it's golden."
+- "Heat 1 tablespoon of olive oil in a large frying pan with a lid and cook 2 chopped chicken breasts for 5-8 mins or until it&#39;s golden."
 - "Remove and set aside.
 Tip in the 1 diced / sliced onion and cook for 3-4 min or until soft"
 - "Once the onion is soften, add one thinly sliced red pepper, two crushed garlic cloves, 75g sliced turkey and one tablespoon of Cajun seasoning, and cook for 5 minutes more."
 - "Mix the chicken stock cubed with the 350ml of boiling water"
 - "Stir the chicken back in with the 400g can of tomatoes."
 - "Drain the water out of the rice and add it to the mix"
-- "Then add the chicke stock once it's fully dissolved"
+- "Then add the chicke stock once it&#39;s fully dissolved"
 - "Add the salt and pepper and stir"
 - "Cover and simmer for 20-25 minutes until the rice is tender"
 - "Serve and Enjoy!"